 My capacity to deal with any type of customers will ensure that all requests are handled in a professional and efficient manner, with your business reputation and best interests always at heart of everything I do.

 I take confidentiality and discretion very seriously and handle any business data with the utmost care and attention.
 I am GDPR compliant and always use encrypted portable devices.
 I will only divulge what is appropriate and necessary.
-I am also registered with the HMRC AML Scheme (anti-money laundering) and hold business insurance.
+I also hold business insurance.

 This is essential to have robust policy documents, insurances in place and to demonstrate transparency in order to protect you and your customers in the case of accidental or deliberate data breaches.

 People often forget the ‘Please’ and ‘Thank you’ which are common courtesies and important to me.
 If you treat people with respect and courtesy, they will remember you.